Fees and Fiscal Information

 Back to Top

-Registration for Zero Hours (UF-3.0376(17) Regulations of the University of Florida) – The student is assessed the applicable resident or nonresident cost as set forth in Regulation UF-3.0375, for one credit hour.
+Registration for Zero Credits (UF-3.0376(17) Regulations of the University of Florida): The student is assessed the applicable resident or non-resident cost as set forth in Regulation UF-3.0375, for one credit hour.

-Transcript Fee (UF-3.0376(12) Regulations of the University of Florida) – A complete transcript for current undergraduate, graduate and professional students can be purchased for a fee of $6.
+Transcript Fee (UF-3.0376(12) Regulations of the University of Florida): An official transcript for current undergraduate, graduate and professional students can be purchased for a fee of $6.
 Cost for a non-enrolled student and a student who has not been registered at the university for two or more terms is $12.
-The university releases only complete academic records.
+The university releases only official transcripts.

 All charges may be subject to change without notice.